Harriss1989/rock-paper-scissor-/README.md

  * https://www.vecteezy.com/
  * https://icons8.com/

- To save on file space I ran all photos through https://tinypng.com/
+ To save on file space I ran all of the images through https://tinypng.com/

 ## Git
-Git was used for version control by utilizing the Gitpod terminal, to commit to Git and Push to GitHub.
+Git was used for version control by utilizing the Gitpod terminal, to commit to Git and push to GitHub.
 ## GitHub:
 GitHub is used to store the projects code after being pushed from Git.